aadya940/pygraas/README.md

 ### PyGraas: A Vulnerability Analysis and Restriction Layer for Python Packages.

+We ensure runtime safety by providing a Graph Analytics and Restriction layer on top of Python Packages.

 ### Installation
-- Download the wheel (.whl file) from the `https://github.com/aadya940/pygraas`.
+- Download the wheel from `https://github.com/aadya940/pygraas`.
 - pip install (.whl file).
 - Follow `Examples` section.